MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-vs.md

 To learn more about permissions and access, see [Default Git repository and branch permissions](../../organizations/security/default-git-permissions.md) and [About access levels](../../organizations/security/access-levels.md).

-## Create a local Git repo for your project
+## Add a project or solution to a local Git repository

 The first step to sharing your Visual Studio solution with others using Git, is to create a local Git repo for your code.
+If it's your first time using Visual Studio to connect to **Azure Repos**, see [Connect to a project from Visual Studio](/azure/devops/organizations/projects/connect-to-projects#connect-from-visual-studio-or-team-explorer) for details.

 #### [Visual Studio 2019](#tab/visual-studio-2019)